 Caring for Your Blade

-Change is good.
 At some point, you’ll need to replace your blade.
-Regular cleaning also prolongs the blade’s life and keeps it cutting crisply.
+But regular cleaning prolongs the blade’s life and keeps it cutting crisply.
 Use a wood pitch cleaner, clamp the blade securely, and scrub gently with a brass brush.
+A clean blade runs cooler and cuts better — it’s one of those maintenance habits that pays off immediately.

 Stay Safe

-Let’s not forget safety: the stylish accessory that never goes out of fashion.
-Always wear protective gear, ensuring your safety glasses and ear protection are on before starting any cutting.
+Always wear protective gear — safety glasses and ear protection on before starting any cutting.
 Read and follow the manufacturer’s instructions for safe saw and blade operation.
+A sharp, well-matched blade is actually the safer option since you’re not forcing a dull or wrong blade through the material.